awsdocs/amazon-ec2-user-guide/doc_source/EC2_GetStarted.md

 ## Step 2: Connect to your instance<a name="ec2-connect-to-instance-linux"></a>

 There are several ways to connect to your Linux instance\.
-For more information, see [Connect to Your Linux Instance](AccessingInstances.md)\.
+For more information, see [Connect to your Linux instance](AccessingInstances.md)\.

 **Important**
 You can't connect to your instance unless you launched it with a key pair for which you have the `.pem` file and you launched it with a security group that allows SSH access from your computer\.
 If you can't connect to your instance, see [Troubleshooting connecting to your instance](TroubleshootingInstancesConnecting.md) for assistance\.